namada-net/namada/.changelog/unreleased/features/4276-add-shielding-fee-section.md

-- Adds a shielding fee sectio to txs.
+- Adds a shielding fee section to txs.
 This forces a fee to paid when shielding to the masp ([\#4276](https://github.com/anoma/namada/issues/4276))